-Why is it 28 Years Later and not 28 Months Later?
+Why it’s called 28 Years Later and not 28 Months Later

 Cameron Frew

-In 2002, Danny Boyle and Alex Garland re-energized the zombie genre with 28 Days Later.
+In 2002, Danny Boyle and Alex Garland re-energized zombie movies with 28 Days Later.
 Instead of Romero’s brain-munching undead, this film’s virus specifically targeted the living, stripping them of their civility and leaving them in a state of constant red-eyed rage.

-A third installment was first floated as a possibility in 2007.
-We’re more than 15 years on, and the threequel has finally been announced – but not with the title people expected.
+A new movie was floated as a possibility in 2007.
+15 years on, 28 Years Later has finally been announced.
+However, without the title people expected or Cillian Murphy to star in it.

 Cillian Murphy in 28 Days Later.